2024 Festival:

 • What Are Our Supports? by Joni Low and Jeff O’Brien, eds. plus numerous authors.
 Published by Doryphore / Richmond Art Gallery / Art Metropole / Information Office.

 The shortlisted and winning titles contribute to the appreciation and understanding of Vancouver’s diversity, history, unique character, or the achievements of its residents.
+The event will also include a presentation by the Vancouver Poet Laureate (2022-2024) Fiona Tinwei Lam, as well as a special announcement of the next Poet Laureate (2025-2027).
 Moderated by Margaret Wittgens.

 This event will include ASL interpretation.